lbianchi-zerynth/docs-v3/docs/reference/apps/pages/MachineControl/MachineControl.md

 # Machine Control App

+???+ question "How to obtain the Machine Control App?"
+  	The Machine Control Application is available in the Control package of the _Zerynth Industrial IoT & AI Platform_.

 The Machine Control application allows you to execute jobs on your machines remotely.
 From the main screen you will see the devices that are enabled to be controlled remotely.

 ## Overview